 Shock: RockShox Deluxe Select

-Brakes: Shimano Deore MT420 hydraulic disc, 4-piston, 203mm rotors
+Brakes: Shimano MT420 four-piston hydraulic disc brakes, 203mm rotors

 Frequently Asked Questions

-What type of bike dominates the best eMTB under £3,000 2026 category?
+What is the best eMTB under £3,000 2026?

 Is a full-suspension eMTB under £3,000 worth buying?

-What is the best eMTB under £3,000 2026 for most riders?
+What motor is best on an eMTB under £3,000?